hylandtechoutreach/peeke-internship/EnvironmentSetupBlue.md

 Once everything is properly setup, you should be able to run the server and see the app locally.

 ## Next Steps
-After the database code has been setup, it will be necessary to create a database using [MongoDB Atlas](https://www.mongodb.com/docs/atlas/getting-started/).
-Then you will need to point your local app to that database.
+After the database code has been setup, it will be necessary to create a database using MongoDB Atlas.
+[Follow these instructions to get that working](MongoAtlasSetup.md).